-Writing Lab is designed to support students enrolled in College Reading & Writing and English Composition.
+Writing Lab is designed to support students enrolled in College Reading and Writing and English Composition.
 The course focus is on writing as a process, using engagement with and responses to text as its content while simultaneously achieving developmental objectives.
-Students enrolled in Writing Lab meet weekly with a Writing Instructor individually or in small groups.
+If you are enrolled in Writing Lab you meet weekly with a Writing Instructor individually or in small groups.
 The course earns 1 credit that counts toward full-time enrollment, but does not satisfy core curriculum or graduation requirements.
-Course grade is computed into students' cumulative grade point average.
+Course grade is computed into your cumulative grade point average.

-Students placed in ENG122 College Reading & Writing I are enrolled in SAS011 concurrently.
-Students placed in ENG110 Mainstreaming are enrolled in ENG110 English Composition and SAS011 concurrently.
+If you are placed in ENG110 Mainstreaming you are enrolled in ENG110 English Composition and SAS011 concurrently.

-Students may elect to enroll into SAS011 for additional support in their ENG110 course.
+You may elect to enroll into SAS011 for additional support in your ENG110 course.
 This is a personal decision that should be based on an understanding of what to expect from the English Composition course.

-English Composition is challenging and will require you to invest considerable energy into reading complex material, drafting formal and informal responses and revising the written project for the course.
-Students with SAT Writing scores between 470 and 510 may find the course especially challenging.
-While the majority of those students complete the course on their first attempt, their course grades typically fall somewhat below the grades of those who enter with higher SAT Writing scores.
-We want all our students to succeed, so we offer a supplemental, one-credit course-based support for those who opt for it.
+English Composition is challenging and will require you to invest considerable energy into reading complex material, drafting formal and informal responses, and revising the written project for the course.
+If you have an SAT Writing score between 470 and 510 may find the course especially challenging.
+While the majority complete the course on the first attempt, course grades typically fall somewhat below the grades of those who enter with higher SAT Writing scores.
+We want yous to succeed, so we offer a supplemental, one-credit course-based support for those who opt for it.

-In SAS 011, students work on goals and tasks that are closely aligned to goals and work of English Composition.
-Working closely with writing support coaches, students learn to adopt a more persistent, mindful and reflective approach to their learning.
-They develop more robust reading and writing processes.
-They also practice with sophisticated language structures that enable them to express complex ideas and integrate their ideas with those of other writers.
+In SAS 011, you work on goals and tasks that are closely aligned to goals and work of English Composition.
+Working closely with writing support coaches, you learn to adopt a more persistent, mindful, and reflective approach to your learning.
+You develop more robust reading and writing processes.
+You also practice with sophisticated language structures that enable you to express complex ideas and integrate your ideas with those of other writers.

 To decide if you want to enroll in SAS011, you must have a sense of the level of academic challenge and expectations for the class.
 So, please participate in the following activities, which should take about an hour: